Data protection information

 - Contact form (section F)

-As part of contract data processing on the systems of Infopark AG, Berlin.
+As part of contract data processing on the systems of JustRelate Group GmbH, Berlin.

 - Integration of external services (Section D)

-Your personal data will only be conveyed to state institutions and authorities in legally essential cases or for criminal prosecution based on attacks on our network infrastructure.
-The data are not transmitted to third parties for other purposes.
+Your personal data is only transmitted to public institutions and authorities if legally required or for the purpose of criminal prosecution due to attacks on our network infrastructure.
+The data is not shared with third parties for any other purposes.

 - Access (Article 15 GDPR)